Eve Marder: Career, research, and service

 Marder was born in Manhattan and raised on the east coast.
 Although she loved biology from an early age, Marder has shared that she held very diverse academic interests prior to starting her undergraduate degree and in fact entered Brandeis University as an undergraduate in 1965 with a plan to study politics and become a lawyer.
 She would instead find herself re-captivated by the world of biology and switched majors to Biology after her freshman year.
 Marder has shared that a pivotal turning point in her scientific self-development was writing a paper on schizophrenia during an abnormal psychology class during her junior year.
 Her subsequent library studies on inhibition in neural signaling solidified her career goals to become a neuroscientist and launched her on what would become her lifelong academic path.

 Marder received her B.A. from Brandeis University in 1969 and subsequently completed Ph.D. studies at University of California, San Diego.
 It was during her time as a graduate student at UCSD that Marder would be introduced to the specific neural network, the lobster stomatogastric-ganglion system, that would prove pivotal for the rest of her academic career.
 Marder's doctoral work on the role of acetylcholine in the lobster STG led to a single-author paper in Nature.
 She completed her postdoctoral training at the University of Oregon in Eugene and the École Normale Supérieure in Paris, France.
 Marder subsequently began her independent research career at Brandeis University in 1978 as a faculty member in the department in Biology.
+In 1990 at Brandeis, she established one of the first undergraduate neuroscience programs in the United States.
+During her time as a PI, she has mentored 29 Ph.D. students and 52 postdoctoral fellows.

-Her work on the 30 neurons that compose the lobster stomatogastric ganglion (STG) produced many notable findings.
-She found that circuits can be modulated by many neuromodulators, which act on the level of populations of neurons, unlike some neurotransmitters, which can only affect specific target neurons.
+Her work on the 30 neurons that compose the crustacean stomatogastric ganglion (STG) produced many notable findings.
+She found that circuits can be modulated by many neuromodulators.
 She pioneered work on plasticity and homeostasis, revealing more about how the brain can change dramatically during learning and development yet remain structurally stable.
 Her recent work examining network variability among healthy individuals shows that a variety of network parameters can produce the same behavioral outcome, challenging a long-standing goal in theoretical neuroscience to model 'ideal' neurons and neural circuits.
+This led her to study the effects of temperature and other global perturbations on neural circuits through the context of climate change and the crustacean STNS.